shdw9/fulldome_previz_plugin/README.md

 ## Credits

 *Made from our standalone version which was discontinued, [fulldome_previz_unity](https://github.com/shdw9/fulldome_previz_unity)*

+*Special thanks to the audio team (Nathan, Ky, Ryutaro, and Jared) and Mark D. for the artwork!*

 *SFSU CSC 631 (Spring 2023) Team 3B - Clark-Kent Victa, Austin Nguyen, Joshua Del Rosario*